deepfence/terraform-aws-cloud-scanner/modules/infrastructure/permissions/org-role-ecs/README.md

-# AWS Organizational Cloud compliance scanner Role
+# AWS Organizational Deepfence cloud scanner Role

-The aim of this module is to manage the organizational **managed account** required role and permissions for Cloud compliance scanner to work properly.
+The aim of this module is to manage the organizational **managed account** required role and permissions for Deepfence cloud scanner to work properly.

 1. Role- `deepfence-cloud-scanner-mgmt-acc-role` will be created` (by default) in the organizational **managed account** with read only access to resources in managed account and admin access to member accounts.